uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 {{<rimage src="CoPilot-BarChart-Colorful3.png" caption="An intentionally bad chart made by CoPilot." >}}

-Yuck.
+> Yuck.
 That is so terrible that I am not sure I can critique it.

 Notice how unhelpful that last line was.
 You aren't going to learn much from me saying it.
 In class I say "try to say something more constructive than yuck."

 Let me try again...

+> The designer doesn't understand visualization.
+If they took a Vis class they should have learned that those extra things are bad.

+In some ways, this is worse: if the designer was a person, they would probably be upset - it doesn't help us to accuse them of what they don't know.
+I could imagine ChatGPT responding (if it wasn't so polite) - Actually, I have built all the materials from your classes into my model, and I intentionally added those extra things because they better responded to the prompt.

+Pure prescription wouldn't help either:

+> Get rid of the flying donuts.

+Why?
+Maybe the designer tried other things, and had a good reason for this.

+Let's try the stylized form...

-If the goal is to create an image we can use for learning about critique, a chart with too many things go on might be too distracting.
-Consider simpler examples that will be easier to identify specific features.
+> If the goal is to create an image we can use for learning about visualization critique, a chart with too many things going on might be too distracting.
+Getting rid of extra objects can simplify the design and make it easier to identify specific features.

+Notice how this is non-antagonistic.
+We give the designer an out "I wasn't trying to create an image for learning about visualization critique, I was trying to obey the prompt."
+The critique identifies the aspect and why it might be a problem.
+It tries to evoke the principle (too many things are distracting, simplicity makes it easier to identify things).

+{{< comment >}}
 OK...
 Here's another image from a slightly tuned prompt...

 {{<rimage src="CoPilot-BarChart-Colorful3.png" caption="An intentionally bad chart made by CoPilot." >}}
+{{< /comment >}}

 ### 1. Know the Purpose - establish the goals and context